IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 there will not be a change to the version for at least SlotsPerEpoch.

 **Property**
-Updating the sofware versions, without updating the protocol version, results in no change to the transition systems.
+Updating the software versions, without updating the protocol version, results in no change to the transition systems.
 Note that changes to the transition system resulting from a new protocol version will be difficult to state formally, since this depends on logic in the software changing the ledger rules.

 **Definition**